shoh0320/qml-trajectory-diagnostics/README.md

 ## License

-Code is released under the MIT License (`LICENSE`).
+Code is released under the MIT License.
 The manuscript and figures are subject to the copyright terms of the published article.